felipecsl/felipecsl/README.md

 I'm enthusiastic about functional programming.
 My go-to languages these days are usually Kotlin, Ruby or Typescript.

-I currently work at @Eppo-exp on experimentation, analysis, feature flagging and building their SDKs Occasionally I hack on [Huskly Finance](https://huskly.finance).
+I currently work at [Eppo](https://geteppo.com) on experimentation, analysis, feature flagging and building their SDKs.
+Occasionally, I hack on [Huskly Finance](https://huskly.finance).

 Places I've recently worked at: